 Smoking tobacco products

-These effects increase the risk of cardiovascular disease, strokes, and heart attacks.
+These effects increase the risk of:

-Poor circulation occurs with a range of conditions.
+Poor circulation occurs with a range of health conditions.
 Before making a diagnosis, a doctor will consider a person’s:

 - risk factors

-- any related conditions
+- related conditions

 - family medical history